kristinathabet/Dh110-Assignment-4-Contextual-inquiry/README.md

 The transcription of the interview can be found [here](https://docs.google.com/document/d/11Dk7A7iNkwnlk82PNkM6m4ccBXGztvjximEmSefvDt4/edit?usp=sharing).

 ### Reflection
 The overall experience of creating and conducting this interview was much smoother than last weeks pilot UT.
 Since this activity was less focused on specific tasks and more focused on the general needs the app fullfills, it was much less stressful on the user.
 I realized that it is crucial to make your participant as comfortable as possible during the activity so they feel like they can say the truth about their experiences.
 Since I interviewed a friend of mine, it was easy for me to feel like she is being honest in her responses.
 Allowing the participant to engage with the app without instruction provides very important information about which parts of the app are most compelling to users.
 I was able to take note of many features on the app based on the order in which the particpant engaged with it's tabs.
-Without instruction, the participant was still able to photograph the plant and read up on it's care instructions, proving that the app is intuitive and easy to use.
-If i were to conduct this activity again in the future, I would make sure I have a participant that is very vocal about her thoughts and emotions.
+Without instruction, the participant was able to navigate to the "Getting a License" Info page, proving that the app is intuitive and easy to use.
+If I were to conduct this activity again in the future, I would make sure I have a participant that is very vocal about her thoughts and emotions.
 My participant was quite shy and this resulted in a less detailed activity.